JaneshkaF/JaneshkaF/README.md

-### Hi there 👋
+### <h1 align="center"> Hi there!
+Im Janeshka,but you can call me Nesh 👋

-My name is Janeshka but all my friends call me Nesh!
-I really enjoy working on the front end side of web dev.
+  <h3 align="center">I really enjoy working on the front end side of web dev.
 Im all for making things look nice and appealing to an audience!
 I also enjoy working with SQL.
 One of my goals is to be able to land a front end developer position for a company looking to add visual value to their website or app.
 Although I am new to software, I am eager to continue to learn and grow my skill set!
-If you have any tips or pointers or if you just want to chat code, feel free to reach out!
+If you have any tips or pointers or if you just want to chat code, feel free to reach out!</h3>

 My goal is to be able to make any of your front end dreams come true!
 ✨✨✨